 The smaller shapes will download when you zoom in and you will see that the small ones are not selected because their bounding boxes weren't there at the time you made the selection.

 These demos still have the problems I've mentioned before about not cancelling downloads or prioritizing the parsing of the shapes.

-#7 Updated by Andy Dufilie almost 6 years ago
+#7 Updated by Andy Dufilie about 6 years ago